 Since its inception, WiFi has played an integral role in keeping us connected at home and in public.
 We’ve come to expect a standard degree of connectivity wherever we go, and regularly rely on WiFi to maintain our productivity, our organization, our health, and even our protection.
 Recent advances in WiFi technology has greatly contributed to the Internet of Things, allowing us to be even more connected than ever before.
 But how many of us know the full history behind WiFi technology?
+When was WiFi invented?
 How exactly does it work?
 And just how far it has come in 20 years?
-Here we’ve explored the evolution of WiFi, from where it began, what it has helped us achieve, and what future it promises us as we become increasingly interconnected.
+Here we’ve explored the history of WiFi, from where it began, what it has helped us achieve, and what future it promises us as we become increasingly interconnected.

 What is WiFi, and How Does it Work?